Discrete Logarithm

 Discrete Logarithm Problem

-The discrete logarithm problem (DLP) involves finding the exponent to which a given group element must be raised to obtain another group element, within a specific mathematical group.
+The discrete logarithm problem (DLP) is about finding the exponent to which a given group element must be raised to obtain another given group element, within a specific mathematical group.

 The security of all the schemes in this post is attributed to the computational hardness of solving the discrete logarithm problem and the lack of efficient solution techniques.